Our pest control officers will not apply bee treatments unless there is a serious threat to human life.

-The best option is to just leave them alone to complete their seasonal cycle, which is good for the ecosystem around your home or premises.
+The best option is to just leave bees alone to complete their seasonal cycle, which is good for the ecosystem around your home or premises.

 It is vital to protect our bee population, so sometimes bee nests can be relocated.
 This depends on the individual situation, and the costs can be high.
 Different types of bee may need treating differently.